 Wisconsin 5-Day Notice to Pay or Quit

-The Wisconsin eviction notice for nonpayment of rent or for any other lease violation that allows the tenant an opportunity to cure the breach or pay the delinquent rent is 5-days.
+The Wisconsin eviction notice for nonpayment of rent or for any other lease violation that allows the tenant an opportunity to cure the breach or pay the delinquent rent is a 5-Day Eviction Notice.
 The notice is exclusive of weekends and the day it is served.

 For lease provision violations, Wisconsin law allows the tenant to take “reasonable steps” to remedy the violation within the notice period.
 This includes making a good faith or reasonable offer to pay for any damages.